CeciPeriquet/javascript-memory-game/README.md

 It's built with HTML5, CSS3 and Vanilla JavaScript.

 I'm still not convinced that when two cards match, they go away and leave a blank space (we used to leave them up) so I might change that.

-I'd also like to add a restart button so users don't have to refresh their browser in order to start playing again.
+\*Update: I just added a restart button so users don't have to refresh their browser in order to start playing again (I was thinking of it but after your feedback I thought it was kind of urgent so did it).

 I had a really nice time bulding it (specially testing it, I really like this game) and learnt a lot.